nanoporetech/medaka/docs/installation.rst

     above, according to the basecaller used.
 Allowed values can be found by running ``medaka tools list\_models``.

     For guppy v3.0.3 models are named similarly to their basecalling counterparts with a "fast" and "high accuracy" model, for example ``r941_min_fast`` and ``r941_min_high``.
-The medaka models are equal in speed regardless of basecaller speed/accuracy.
+The medaka models are equal in computational performance regardless of basecaller speed/accuracy.

-    For guppy versions >=2.1.3 where the flip-flop algorithm has been used, users should select the highest numbered model equal to or less than the guppy version used for basecalling.
-There are two models here: ``r941_flip213`` and ``r941_flip235``

-    A final model ``r941_trans`` is available where a basecaller with the transducer algorithm has been used (Albacore or Guppy<2.1.3).

 Improving parallelism